* Oil prices rebound after plunge, energy stocks rise

 U.S. consumer prices rise 0.3 pct in October

 * Macy's inches higher after results

-Nov 14 (Reuters) - U.S. stocks were higher on Wednesday, after consumer prices in October rose as expected, adding little pressure on the Federal Reserve to raise interest rates swiftly, while a rebound in oil prices lifted energy stocks.
+Nov 14 (Reuters) - U.S. stocks were set to open higher on Wednesday, after consumer prices in October rose as expected, keeping the Federal Reserve on track for gradual interest rate hikes, while a rebound in oil prices lifted energy stocks.

 The Labor Department said U.S. consumer prices rose 0.3 percent last month, after edging up 0.1 percent in September, amid a rise in gasoline costs and rents.

-Excluding volatile food and energy components, prices climbed 0.2 percent.
-Both numbers came in line with expectations, tempering worries about an overheating U.S. economy that could push the Fed to raise rates aggressively.
+Excluding volatile food and energy components, the CPI climbed 0.2 percent.
+Both numbers came in line with expectations, tempering worries about faster rate hikes by the Fed.

 With a December move almost fully priced in, investors are looking for hints on how many times the central bank would raise rates in 2019.

 "It wouldn't take much good news, whether it is stabilization in energy prices, benign CPI and good news on Brexit, any combination of those will propel us higher," said Art Hogan, chief market strategist at B. Riley FBR in New York.

 A bitter trade dispute between the United States and China, worries about rising interest rates and slowing corporate profits have stalled gains for U.S. stocks, with the S&P 500 trading 7 percent below its record level.